LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/test/Readme.md

 1. Is this the right way of linking to the item?
 Should an RT for bound-with item be created within this profile to include precedes and follows properties, and how would that link to the more generic item RT?

+#### HRC ARM citation test
+*High level JSON profile for the ARM citation model following the USE CASE 2 (Citation located, cataloger adds commentary on citation)*

+Standing questions:

+1. What is "bib" namespace for?
+2. If Citation is subject of a statement and hasSource is the predicate, what if the object?
+Not clear on the diagram what the empty dottend line circles mean?
+However, they seem to be the subject of antoher statement.
+3. In the basic citation, the ex:citation -- hasSource -- ex:source.
+Should the object be a Source, and if so, is there a modeling for source documented somewhere?

 # Tips and tricks

 ### Atom packages installed